Magnetic Train Science

 The Magic of MaglevMaglev trains are fascinating because they seem to defy logic—they levitate!
 A maglev train appears to float or hover above a track rather than roll across it.
 These trains look similar to monorail trains, but a maglev train specifically levitates and is powered by electromagnetic forces.
 Plus, a maglev train doesn't have wheels!

 It may look like magic, but a maglev train's levitation can be explained by science.
 A maglev train is lifted by the way magnetic fields can be positioned to repel one another.
 As the fields push away from each other, the train lifts off of the track and floats above the rail.
 Because it floats, when the train moves, there is no friction created by train wheels rolling over train tracks, so a maglev train glides and can move faster than a traditional train that rolls on wheels.

 After making the train and assembling the railway, students can experiment to find out what might slow a maglev down.
-The The Amazing Floating Train: How Much Weight Can A Maglev Train Hold? project guides kids in an experiment to see how increasing amounts of weight being carried by the train affects a maglev train's ability to hover.
+The Stop the Train!
+Magnetic Brakes for a Maglev Train project guides kids in an experiment to see how increasing amounts of weight being carried by the train affects a maglev train's ability to hover.